Impostor/Impostor/README.md

 ## Features

 All Among Us features are implemented.
 It is a full replacement for the official server.
+You will definitely have fun with this.

 - [x] Create game
 - [x] Join game